balramsinghindia/balramadvertisers/site/content/products/_index.md

   - author: Balram Advertisers
     quote: >-
       We have just launched our services, so would add as we hear from our clients.
-  - author: Balram Advertisers
+  - author: Yet to come
     quote: >-
-      We have just launched our services, so would add as we hear from our clients.
+      We will show it soon.
+Still building.
 full_image: /img/balramadvertiserskanpur14.jpg
 pricing:
-  heading: Our locations are:
+  heading: Our locations are
   description: >-
     Phoolbagh, Bada Chauraha, Gol Chauraha, Vijay Nagar Chauraha, Fazalganj Chauraha and Rawatpur tiraha
   plans: